zachsnow/redunce/README.md

   --db <file> : the location of the database file; defaults to redunce.db in the working directory
 ```

+## .redunceignore

+You can create a `.redunceignore` file in your project root to exclude specific files or directories from analysis.
+The syntax is identical to `.gitignore`.
+Both `.redunceignore` and `.gitignore` are combined with the built-in ignore
+patterns when determining which files to analyze.

+If a file is ignored by the default patterns, or by your `.gitignore`, you can use a negated pattern (prefixed with
+`!`) to explicitly include it in analysis in your `.redunceignore`.

 # Algorithm

 In the following we describe individual steps as if each step is completed before the next begins.